-The Bellingham Hash House Harriers (often referred to as Bellinghamsters) is the local chapter of the international running club, the Hash House Harriers.
+The Bellinghamster Hash House Harriersis the local chapter of the international running club, the Hash House Harriers.

 Nestled lovingly between the twin-peaked bosom of Mt.
 Kulshan and Mt.
 Shuksan, the Bellinghamster Hash House Harriers follow 3-5 mile, beer-soaked trails anywhere from the Canadian border to the outskirts of Seattle.
 At least once a month, you can find us exploring from the moist nether regions of the Nooksack all the way down to the verdant and virile wilderness of the Chuckanuts.